 \section{Related Work}

-\paragraph{Self-Supervised Learning.} Early work in visual self-supervised learning (SSL) focused on handcrafted pretext tasks that required solving spatial or contextual prediction problems, including inpainting~\citep{pathak2016context}, jigsaw puzzles~\citep{noroozi2016unsupervisedjigsaw}, relative patch prediction~\citep{doersch2015unsupervisedcontext}, rotation prediction~\citep{gidaris2018unsupervisedrotation}, and colorization~\citep{zhang2016colorful}.
-These methods demonstrated that purely spatial supervision can yield semantically meaningful representations without labels.
-This perspective remains relevant to our approach, which leverages asymmetric cutout as a lightweight spatial latent space task.
+\paragraph{SSL and Self-predictive Methods.} Early work in self-supervised learning focused on handcrafted pretext tasks that required solving spatial or contextual prediction problems, including inpainting~\cite{pathak2016context}, jigsaw puzzles~\cite{noroozi2016unsupervisedjigsaw}, relative patch prediction~\cite{doersch2015unsupervisedcontext}, rotation prediction~\cite{gidaris2018unsupervisedrotation}, and colorization~\cite{zhang2016colorful}.
+These methods demonstrated that purely spatial supervision can yield semantically meaningful representations.
+This perspective remains relevant to our approach, which leverages an asymmetric cutout as a lightweight spatial latent-space task.